utsavstha/personal_blog/content/posts/linux-cronjob.md

 Crontabs use the following flags for adding and listing cron jobs.

-- crontab -e: edits crontab entries to add, delete, or edit cron jobs.
+- `crontab -e`: edits crontab entries to add, delete, or edit cron jobs.
-- crontab -l: list all the cron jobs for the current user.
+- `crontab -l`: list all the cron jobs for the current user.
-- crontab -u username -l: list another user's crons.
+- `crontab -u username -l`: list another user's crons.
-- crontab -u username -e: edit another user's crons.
+- `crontab -u username -e`: edit another user's crons.

 When you list crons, you'll see something like this: